dotnet/designs/accepted/better-obsoletion/better-obsoletion.md

 * **Guidance is complex**.
 Obsoleted APIs rarely have a drop-in replacement.
   After all, we don't obsolete based on their naming or shape but usually due to fundamental design issues.
 That means the replacements are typically a nuanced choice and require at least a page of explanation, rather than a one-liner.

 This document proposes changes to how APIs can be obsoleted in a more structured way.

 ## Scenarios and User Experience

-### Targeted Suppression
+### Targeted suppressions

 Abigail is a developer and maintains the business logic layer component for Fabrikam Billing Services.
 It was written in 2004 and makes heavy use of